Momentum Distribution of a Fermi Gas in the Random Phase Approximation: Controlling the Bosonization Error

 Further, the support of $ f_{k, \ell, \ell} $ only contains holes with a distance $ \le R $ to the Fermi surface $ \partial B_{\F} $, whose surface area is of order $ N^{\frac{2}{3}} $.
 Thus

 The same bound applies to $ \Vert g_{k, \ell, \ell} \Vert_2 $.
 Therefore, the second term on the r.\,h.\,s.\ of \cref{eq:triangleestimateKKcEc} for $ \sharp = * $ is bounded by

-Since $ \delta < \frac{1}{6}< \frac 13 $ and $ (\cN + 1)^{\frac 12} \le (\cN + 1) $, this is smaller than the required bound in the second line of \cref{eq:cccEbound}.
+Since $ \delta < \frac{1}{6}< \frac{1}{3} $ and $ (\cN + 1)^{\frac{1}{2}} \le (\cN + 1) $, this is smaller than the required bound in the second line of \cref{eq:cccEbound}.
 So we established the second line of \cref{eq:cccEbound} for $ \sharp = * $ in both places.
 The bound for the three other choices of $ \sharp \in \{ \cdot, * \} $ is obtained analogously. \end{proof}

-We need to show that the products of $ \cN_\delta $ and $ \cN $ appearing in the previous lemma are essentially invariant under conjugation with the approximate Bogoliubov transformation $e^{-S}$ introduced in \cref{eq:T}.
-This is the content of the following lemma, which was partly already given in \cite[Lemma~7.2]{BNPSS21}. \begin{lemma}[Stability of Number Operators] Assume that $\hat{V}$ is compactly supported and non-negative.
+The following lemma was already proved in \cite[Lemma~7.2]{BNPSS21}, using Gr\"onwall's lemma. \begin{lemma}[Stability of Number Operators] Assume that $\hat{V}$ is non-negative and compactly supported.
 Then for all $m \in \Nbb_0$ there exists $ C_m > 0 $ such that for all $ t \in [-1, 1] $